dfmorrison/pyactup/doc/index.rst

 Installing PyACTUp
 ==================

-The latest version of PyACTUp can be download and install from PyPi with  ``pip``:
+The latest version of PyACTUp can be downloaded and installed from PyPi with  ``pip``:

   .. parsed-literal:: pip install pyactup

-Use of a virtual environment for Python, such as ``venv`` or Anaconda is recommended.
+Use of a virtual environment for Python, such as `venv <https://docs.python.org/3.8/library/venv.html>`_ or `Anaconda <https://www.anaconda.com/>`_ is recommended.

 PyACTUp requires Python version 3.8 or later.